pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg int encoding: applicable for the "Helvetica", "Courier" and "Times" sets of :data:`Base14_Fonts` only.
 Select one of the available encodings Latin (0), Cyrillic (2) or Greek (1).
 Only use the default (0 = Latin) for "Symbol" and "ZapfDingBats".

       :rytpe: int
-      :returns: the XREF of the installed font.
+      :returns: the :data:`xref` of the installed font.

       .. note:: Built-in fonts will not lead to the inclusion of a font file.
 So the resulting PDF file will remain small.
 However, your PDF reader software is responsible for generating an appropriate appearance -- and there **are** differences on whether or how each one of them does this.
 This is especially true for the CJK fonts, but also for Symbol and ZapfDingbats in some cases.
 Following are the **Font Names** and their correspondingly installed **Base Font** names: